ragab0/comfy_store/README.md

 # comfy_store
-A web store written in Nextjs and Express.js, to create a CRUD server with a simple front-end ui page has also great user-friendly features like filtering, ;
+A web store the place where you can find the best room ever.
+It is written in Nextjs and Express.js in order to practice on Express and creating a simple CRUD API.
+It is also come with user-friendly features like advanced filtering with many different options, seamless card functionallity and more;

 ![comphy_store](./src/assets/imgs/web/comfy-sloth-store-01.png)